Manosgou/A-star-Pathfinding-Visualization/README.md

 * **"Up arrow"** to increase animation delay.
 * **"Down arrow"** to decrease animation delay.
 * **"SPACEBAR"** to start the algorithm.

+# Platforms
+This app can be executed in the following list of operating systems:
+* Windows x86_64
+* macOS x86_64
+* Linux x86_64
+* Linux arm (Raspberry Pi only)

+For macOS arm64 and any other arm based operating system, you will need to build your own JayLib binary.

 # Screenshots & Videos
 coming soon ...